ayt1/Face-Recognition-With-Python/README.md

 face_recognition library can be installed using 'pip install face_recognition'.
 More information:

 https://github.com/ageitgey/face_recognition

+To install OpenCV, refer to this link https://docs.opencv.org/3.4/da/df6/tutorial_py_table_of_contents_setup.html

+You can also type 'pip install opencv-python' in terminal to install OpenCV

+imutils can be installed using 'pip install imultils'

 ## Dataset Preparation
 In order to get face images, I have used this python script https://github.com/hardikvasa/google-images-download